 The phrase “packing light” is relative.
 If you usually travel with a giant suitcase with two decently sized carry-ons, your version of packing light may not be the same as mine.
 For our 25-day trip to Europe, I only brought one large backpack and a small daypack and I am so excited to be doing the same thing for our 18-day trip to Southeast Asia.

 You’re probably reading this thinking, “She’s crazy.
 I could NEVER do that!”
 Think again!
 As a former chronic over-packer, I never wanted to worry about not having enough options especially if the weather was unpredictable.
-Planning for every scenerio was crucial!
+Planning for every scenario was crucial!
 But after experiencing Europe twice with a giant suitcase, I was determined to never do that to myself again.